 Contract Employees.
 Contract employees may resign their position without penalty at the end of any school year if written notice is received at least 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the supervisor and/or human resources.
+A written notice of resignation should be submitted to the superintendent or other persons designated by the board of trustees, which includes the Human Resources Department.
+Supervisors who have not been designated by the board to accept resignations shall instruct the employee to submit the resignation to the superintendent or other person designated by board action.

 Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).

-The principal is required to notify the superintendent of an educator's resignation within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency.
+The principal is required to notify the superintendent of an educator's resignation within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency'.
 The superintendent will notify SBEC when an employee resigns and there is evidence to indicate that the employee has engaged in such misconduct.

 Noncontract Employees.
 Noncontract employees may resign their position at any time.
-A written notice of resignation should be submitted to the supervisor and/or human resources at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to the supervisor and Human Resources at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation but are not required to do so.

-The principal is required to notify the superintendent of a noncertified employee's resignation or termination within seven business days following an alleged incident of misconduct of abuse of a student, or was involved in a romantic relationship with or solicited or engaged in sexual conduct with a student or minor.
+The principal is required to notify the superintendent of a non certified employee's resignation or termination within seven business days following an alleged incident of misconduct or abuse of a student or was involved in a romantic relationship with or solicited or engaged in sexual conduct with a student or minor.
 The superintendent will notify TEA within seven business days of receiving a report from a principal, or of knowing about an employee's resignation or termination following an alleged incident of misconduct described above.

-Dismissal or Nonrenewal of Contract Employees Policies DF Series, DHB
+Dismissal or Nonrenewal of Contract Employees

+Policies DF Series, DHB

-Employees on probationary and term contracts can be dismissed during the school year according to the procedures outlined in district policies.
-Employees on probationary or term contracts can be non-renewed at the end of the contract term.
+Employees on probationary, term, and continuing contracts can be dismissed during the school year according to the procedures outlined in district policies.
+Employees on probationary or term contracts can be nonrenewed at the end of the contract term.
 Contract employees dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them, and an opportunity for a hearing.
 The timelines and procedures to be followed when a suspension, termination, or nonrenewal occurs will be provided when a written notice is given to an employee.

-The principal is required to notify the superintendent of an educator's termination within seven business days following an alleged incident of misconduct for any of the acts listed in Reports to Texas Education Agency on page 83.
+The principal is required to notify the superintendent of an educator's termination within seven business days following an alleged incident of misconduct for any of the acts listed in the Reports to Texas Education Agency.
 The superintendent will notify SBEC when an employee is terminated and there is evidence to indicate that the employee has engaged in such misconduct.

 Advance notification requirements do not apply when a contract employee is dismissed for failing to obtain or maintain appropriate certification or when the employee's certification is revoked for misconduct.
-Information on the timelines and procedures can be found in the DF series policies that are provided to employees or are available online.
+Information on the timelines and procedures can be found in the DF series policies that are provided to employees or are available Online.